 Feedback on this unit continues to be very positive and changes to the unit are minimal.
-The only substantial change made from 2017 is a reorganisation of the content assessed in a 50% written assignment, to be assessed across two smaller pieces of assessment with varied presentation formats - an infographic and a podcast.
-This change has been made to build skills in contemporary methods of communication regarding health and health services.
+The only substantial change made from 2018 is a reorganisation to the timing of the delivery of the content of this unit, with lectures and tutorials being delivered in the first half of the session for the first time in 2019.
+This has also resulted in a change to the scheduling of assessment tasks across the semester, with a re-ordering of assessments to reflect the change in the delivery of content across the semester.
 More detailed information about all assessment tasks will be provided on iLearn.